The most amazing, ONE BOWL, BEST Fudgy Chocolate Cake is so rich and decadent, with the perfect balance of fluffy and fudgy!

 I know this is an all out decadent recipe, BUT this cake uses only half the amount of oil usually found in chocolate cakes, less flour, no butter, while keeping a maximum rich chocolate flavour.
 Also, a sugar substitute can be used such as a natural granulated sweetener that measures 1:1 with sugar to reduce calorie count.

-THIS was it.
-The easiest, MOST amazing, and BEST chocolate cake, using simple ingredients and little time and effort to pull together
+The easiest, MOST amazing, and BEST chocolate cake, using simple ingredients and little time and effort to pull together.
+The batter is watery when you first mix it together, but it’s meant to be that way.
+That’s where the fudge-like texture comes in!

 - I use a dark, unsweetened cocoa powder for maximum chocolate richness.
 You can use Hershey’s Unsweetened Cocoa powder if you wish.
 Remember: the darker the cocoa powder, the richer and darker the cake.